What Digital Marketing Strategies Work for Small Business and Which Don’t?

 In contrast to the great ROI of good email marketing, there is a type of email that is not worth your time or money.
 Purchased email lists and cold emailing are not only a waste of money but can cause damage to your reputation as a business and your domain name.
 Spammy emails from your domain will lead Google to label your website as spam and badly hurt your SEO.
 Also, when trying to reach a real customer, your email might go straight to their spam folder because Google has labeled you as a spammer.
 Build your list in an honest way and you will see far greater results.

 Social Media, Done Wrong

 Social media can be a great asset to your business and bring in new leads and sales, but only if done correctly.
-Posting a personal photo, or a tweet not related to your industry at all, are not strategies that will add value to your business.
-Also, while social media can work great for a lot of businesses, like those with highly visual products or many B2C industries, there are some industries that social media marketing doesn’t do much for.
-B2B products and necessity-based businesses might fall in this category.
+Posting a personal photo or tweet unrelated to your industry is not a strategy that adds value to your business.
+Also, while social media can work great for a lot of companies, like those with highly visual products or many B2C industries, there are some industries that social media marketing doesn’t do much for.
+B2B products and necessity-based businesses might fall into this category.
 Imagine you are a busy restaurant owner.
 When you hop on Instagram, you are just not going to be looking for a new supplier for your paper products on that platform.
 We recommend businesses like these invest their resources in other strategies besides social media.

-Digital marketing for small businesses is a fascinating field and there are a ton of strategies that can help businesses rise above the competition.
+Digital marketing for small businesses is a fascinating field, and many strategies can help businesses rise above the competition.
 If you have any questions or your business needs any help in any of these areas, drop us a line!
 We offer a free 30-minute consultation where we will chat about your business’ needs.